Dropping Out of College? Here's What to Do and Consider

 - Pros and cons of dropping out of college

 - How to drop out of college the smart way

 - Strategies for finding work after dropping out

 College Dropout Statistics

 For the purpose of this article, the meaning of "dropping out" is leaving college without completing a degree or certificate.
-For the past few years, the college dropout rate in the U.S. has been hovering around the 31-percent mark.
-Nationally, 30.6 percent of first-time students who began their college education in 2012 had not graduated by 2018 and were no longer enrolled.1 Compare that to past cohorts:
+According to the National Student Clearinghouse Research Center (the Clearinghouse), the college dropout rate in the U.S. has been hovering around the 31-percent mark for the past few years.
+Nationally, 30.6 percent of first-time students who began their college education in 2012 had not graduated by 2018 and were no longer enrolled.
+Compare that to past cohorts:

-Additionally, among first-time, full-time students who enrolled at public four-year colleges in 2016, roughly one in five did not return the following fall.
-The retention rate was worse at the least selective institutions (such as those with open admissions), where 38 percent of students did not come back after the first year.4
+Additionally, data from the National Center for Education Statistics show that among first-time, full-time students who enrolled at public four-year colleges in 2016, roughly one in five did not return the following fall.
+The retention rate was worse at the least selective institutions (such as those with open admissions), where 38 percent of students did not come back after the first year.

 Interestingly, however, overall college completion rates have actually been steadily increasing.
-Nationally, 58.3 percent of first-time students who entered college in 2012 completed a degree or certificate by 2018 (11.1 percent had not yet graduated but were still enrolled).
-That's up from 56.9 percent for the group that began in 2011 and 54.8 percent for the 2010 cohort.1,2,3
+Statistics from the Clearinghouse indicate that, nationally, 58.3 percent of first-time students who entered college in 2012 completed a degree or certificate by 2018 (11.1 percent had not yet graduated but were still enrolled).
+That's up from 56.9 percent for the group that began in 2011 and 54.8 percent for the 2010 cohort.

 Why Do College Students Drop Out?